-Brazilian 2010 national census mortality information has completeness of death ennumeration rates ranging from 80-85% (Queiroz and Sawyer 2012).
+Brazilian 2010 national census mortality information has completeness of death enumeration rates ranging from 80-85% (Queiroz and Sawyer 2012).
 Since death registry coverage is sensitive to regional inequalities (Queiroz et al. 2017), census mortality data might also exhibit this pattern and is likely to present differences between rural and urban households.
+However, as mentioned previously, these boundaries are defined by each municipality without concrete classification criteria and significant urban expansion has been observed from 2000 to 2010 (Pera and Mello Bueno 2016).
+As rural and urban areas do not share the same boundaries between these two censuses and death distribution methods assume closed populations (Moultrie et al. 2013), death completeness estimates are affected by increases in migration effects (Hill, You, and Choi 2009).

+Therefore, we assume that death reporting coverage is the same across urban and rural areas, but they differ across Brazilian five macrorregions (North, Northeast, Midwest, Southeast and South).
+Also, as single-person households are more frequent in urban Southern areas - particularly for the elderly population (Brazilian Institute of Geography and Statistics 2010; Melo et al. 2016), these regions are more likely to present lower death coverage rates in census mortality inquiry.

-We first estimate completeness of death counts enumeration for each of these settings by applying synthetic extinct generations (SEG) (Bennett and Horiuchi 1984), generalized growth balance (GGB) (Hill 1987) and adjusted synthetic extinct generations (SEG-adjusted) (Hill, You, and Choi 2009) methods built in the R package DDM (Death Registration Coverage Estimation) (Riffe, Lima, and Queiroz 2017).
+We first estimate completeness of death counts enumeration for each of these settings by applying synthetic extinct generations (SEG) (Bennett and Horiuchi 1984), generalized growth balance (GGB) (Hill 1987) and adjusted synthetic extinct generations (adjusted SEG) (Hill, You, and Choi 2009), two-census methods built in the R package DDM (Death Registration Coverage Estimation) (Riffe, Lima, and Queiroz 2017).
+We decided to use the adjusted SEG method due to its robustness to migration and intercensal coverage differences (Hill, You, and Choi 2009).
+The results and methodological procedure for the mortality completeness adjustment are presented in Appendix A. Census death counts for the adult population (20+) were then corrected for each macrorregion (namely, North, Northeast, Midwest, Southeast, South) by dividing the observed death counts by respective death completeness rates.

-We assume that regional inequalities in completeness of death enumeration may already account to some extent for urban-rural differences in death coverage, mainly because the regions with lower coverage (North and Northeast regions) are the ones with higher proportions of the population living in low-density areas.
-Afterward, we estimated regional death coverage rates (DCR) using the SEG-adjusted method by sex for the five Brazilian regions (North, Northeast, Central-West, Southeast, South).
-Census death counts were then corrected for each region by dividing the observed death counts by respective DCR.
 With the adjusted death counts by age and sex for each area, we used standard life-tables methods to calculate life expectancy.

-2.4 Morbidity-free life expectancy estimation by Sullivan method
+2.4 Health expectancy estimation by Sullivan method

-The second step was to estimate disability-free life expectancy.
-We use the Sullivan method to use data from disease prevalence to construct a single index of mortality and morbidity (Sullivan 1971).
+The second step was to estimate health expectancy.
+We use the Sullivan method to use data from disease and functional disability prevalence to construct a single index of mortality and morbidity (Sullivan 1971).
 The index provides an estimate of years of life free of disability that a member of the cohort would experience if the current age-specific rates of mortality and disease/disability prevalence prevailed throughout the cohort’s lifetime (Sullivan 1971).

 The primary inputs of the method are the age-specific mortality rates for life table functions estimation and age-specific disease or disability (morbidity) prevalence (nPx).
 After the estimation of life table functions using mortality rates as inputs, the complement of the morbidity prevalence (morbidity-free prevalence) are multiplied by the person-years lived (nLx) for each age group (Equation 1).
-Therefore, the life expectancy computed by the Sullivan method (exSUL or hx) is an estimate of the morbidity-free life expectancy of the respective age-group
+Therefore, the life expectancy computed by the Sullivan method (exSUL or hx) is an estimate of the morbidity-free life expectancy or health expectancy of the respective age-group

 1nLxSUL=nLx∗1−nPx